SAP-samples/fiori-tools-samples/README.md

 # Samples for SAP Fiori tools

 ### Description
 This repo contains sample SAP Fiori elements projects built using SAP Fiori tools.
-These sample projects are primarily referenced from blogs and tutorials grouped in folders according to application scenario.
+These sample projects are primarily referenced in blogs and tutorials and are grouped in folders according to application scenario.

 ### Requirements
 Refer to [documentation](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/2d8b1cb11f6541e5ab16f05461c64201.html) for help on how to get started with SAP Fiori tools.